 Listen to Your Body

 Once the soles can’t support the body properly, your body starts to feel it.
-When running shoes need to be replaced, your body will tell you with muscles pains, shin splints, sore knees, and achy ankles.
+When running shoes need to be replaced, your body will tell you with muscle pains, shin splints, sore knees, and achy ankles.
 These problems can start off small, but without treatment and a better pair of shoes, they can escalate quickly.
 Do not ignore aches and pains.
 They are your body’s way of telling you that something is wrong.

 Consult a Professional